igorlfs/nvim-dap-view/README.md

 #### Automatic Toggle

-If you find yourself constantly toggling `nvim-dap-view` once a session starts and then closing on session end, you might want to add the following snippeet to your configuration:
+If you find yourself constantly toggling `nvim-dap-view` once a session starts and then closing on session end, you might want to add the following snippet to your configuration:

 ```lua
 local dap, dv = require("dap"), require("dap-view")